FreddyVRetro/ISA-PicoMEM/README.md

 ## ne2000 emulation via Wifi

 The PicoMEM can emulate a ne2000 network card via Wifi.<br />
-The wifi code is preliminary, the PicoMEM can't see if the access point is connected or not, code improvement in progress.
+Warning : As the Wifi antenna is inside the PC case, the connection quality may be low.

 **How to use it :**
 - Create a wifi.txt file with the SSID in the first line and the Password in the 2nd line.<br />